c-er/15424-project/README.md

 - Every number is positive, negative, or zero: $\forall x\, (x > 0 \vee x < 0 \vee x = 0)$.
 - Every number has an additive inverse: $\forall x\, \exists y\, (x + y = 0)$.
 - Every nonzero number has a multiplicative inverse: $\forall x\, (x = 0 \vee \exists y\, (x \cdot y = 1))$.

 However, not everything that we intuitively think of as a property of the real numbers can actually be accurately expressed in this language.
 A typical example is the supremum property: the assertion that every nonempty set of real numbers which is bounded above has a least upper bound has no equivalent in this language (CITE HERE).
-As we shall shortly see, the expressiveness (or lack thereof) of this language of (first-order) real arithmetic is key to the operation of the Cohen-Hörmander algorithm.
+As we shall shortly see, the expressiveness (or lack thereof) of this language is key to the operation of the Cohen-Hörmander algorithm.

 Now we can properly define what the Cohen-Hörmander algorithm actually does.
 It is a quantifier-elimination
 algorithm: it takes as input a formula $\varphi$ in this language, and produces a formula $\psi$ which